 NW Clean & Affordable Energy Conference

-Please join us May 2-3 at the NW Clean & Affordable Energy Conference in Helena, Mont.
+Please join us May 29-30 at the NW Clean & Affordable Energy Conference in Boise, Idaho.
 Top energy experts from across the Northwest will address some of our region’s most pressing energy issues.
-This is your chance to network with policy leaders, decision-makers, clean energy activists, Coalition members and allies.
+This is your chance to network with policy leaders, decision-makers and clean energy activists.

 Aimée Christensen, Founder and CEO

 The CEO of Sun Valley, Idaho-based Christensen Global Strategies, Aimée Christensen has two decades’ experience in policy, law, investment and philanthropy with the U.S. Department of Energy, World Bank, Baker & McKenzie and others.
 She guided Google’s first climate and energy initiatives, negotiated the first bilateral climate change agreements and wrote the first university endowment investment policy on climate change (Stanford University, 1999).
 Her clients have included the Clinton Global Initiative, Duke Energy, Microsoft, Rockefeller Brothers Fund, Swiss Re, Virgin Unite, and the United Nations.
 She was the 2011 Hillary Laureate and a 2010 Aspen Catto Fellow.
 She graduated from Smith College and Stanford Law School.

 Integrating more renewable energy: How do we prepare for the next wave of distributed and utility-scale solar, wind and other renewable energy development?

 Replacing dirty fossil fuels with renewable energy reduces Idaho’s carbon pollution and will help the state meet federal carbon reduction standards.
 This panel will examine practical ways to incorporate the next wave of renewable energy generation while maximizing grid flexibility and avoiding an overreliance on natural gas.